 I expected a book that broadly argued, “Work less and live more!”
 But, Do Nothing went so far deeper than that in showing how history and culture have shaped the way that we, particularly Americans, view work, for better or for worse.
 And, most importantly, how to fix it.

-Reading this book was absolutely instrumental in my decision to quit my full-time job and make this website my career.
+Reading this book was instrumental in my decision to quit my full-time job and make this website my career.
 It’s completely jam-packed with information and historical research that those looking to slow down will think deeply about as you make changes.

 Four Thousand Weeks by Oliver Burkeman